hashicorp/cap/oidc/README.md

 defer p.Done()

-// Create a State for a user's authentication attempt that will use the
+// Create a Request for a user's authentication attempt that will use the
 // authorization code flow.
-(See NewState(...) using the WithPKCE and
+(See NewRequest(...) using the WithPKCE and
-// WithImplicit options for creating a State that uses those flows.) s, err := oidc.NewState(2 * time.Minute, "http://your_redirect_url/callback")
+// WithImplicit options for creating a Request that uses those flows.) oidcRequest, err := oidc.NewRequest(2 * time.Minute, "http://your_redirect_url/callback")
 if err != nil {
   // handle error
 }

 // Create an auth URL
-authURL, err := p.AuthURL(context.Background(), s)
+authURL, err := p.AuthURL(context.Background(), oidcRequest)
 if err != nil {
   // handle error
 }